Transactions

 andattribute_key

-can be taken despite any othershared
+can be acquired despite any othershared

 locks.